ericsonga/APCSAReview/_sources/Tests/test2nt.rst

    :answer_d: II and III
    :answer_e: I, II, and III
    :correct: d
-   :feedback_a: I is a very good method to add every value in the matrix, but it does not find the sum of a specific row.
-II and III add only the values in the specified row.
+   :feedback_a: I will find the sum of all the values in the matrix, but it does not find the sum of a specific row.
    :feedback_b: II is correct, but III is also correct.
 This method can be completed by using a while loop or a for loop.
    :feedback_c: III is correct, but II is also correct.
 This method can be completed by using a for loop or a while loop.
    :feedback_d: II and III both correctly add the values in the specified row.